turingschool/career-development-curriculum-site/module_two/m2_pd_repeat_plan.md

 * Relevant (How does this goal connect to your larger career goals?):

 * Timebound (When do you plan to achieve this goal by?
 Be specific and consider how realistic your expectations are):

-### Additional Support
-Reminder that you can reach out to Emma for professional coaching.
-If you'd like to sign up for a group session, please [sign up here](https://go.oncehub.com/EmmaByers).